 There is an increasing trend of telemarketers using any means possible in an attempt to offer low-rate credit cards, free cruise trips and other nonsense.
 For some it’s looking for a way to lose contact with that crazy ex-girlfriend or boyfriend.
-We’ve outlined how to block calls on iPhone, but what about text messages.
+We’ve outlined how to block calls on iPhone in iOS 6 and blocking calls in iOS 7, but what about text messages.
 While the Messages app preferences don’t offer much in the way of preventing unwanted texts, there is hope depending upon your carrier.
 We traveled down the rabbit hole with all of the major carriers hoping to find out how to block SMS messages on iPhone.
 What we found was good and bad, so read on for the dirty details.

 Preventing Phone Spam

 When you receive an unsolicited text or advertisement, then you are the unfortunate victim of phone spam.
 According to AT&T, a large portion of these messages are sent from the Internet to your iPhone, so they are actually sent via an email message.
 They provide a free service with an assortment of blocking options.
 Once you sign up, you can make changes to the following:

 - Email delivery control: You can select ‘Block all text messages sent to you as email’ and/or ‘Block all multimedia messages sent to you as email‘.

 You can create your own list of email addresses you’d like to either whitelist (Allow list) or blacklist.
 This can be extended to block any messages from a particular domain using the format domain.com.

 Sign into myVerizon and you can access Verizon Safeguards.
 Here you will find a tab for Internet Spam Blocking.
 They allow up to 15 email addresses.
 You can also block all text message sent from the web and/or block all text messages sent from email.

 To stop Internet Spam in its tracks, send one of the following applicable texts to 9999.

 - block email